 These reject reasons are not strict rules for rejection.
 A sale that may meet reject criteria can still be considered an open market, arm's-length transaction.
 Consult with your PTCO on any questionable rejections.
-The circumstances of each sale should be considered individually.
-A rejected sale will not be used in any studies in any year, including State Boards, Tax Court, and Adjusted Net Tax Capacities.
+The

 County Study or State Study